freebasic/fbfrog/readme.txt

 	* fbfrog should be a single-pass compiler, if possible...
 	* CPP's whitespace preprocessing is also very inefficient, perhaps we should just not bother preserving comments...
+	* tkGet()/tkAccess() are the bottlenecks of CPP/C parser.
+Should really compare performance with tk=array instead of tk=gapbuffer, and optimize tkGet/tkAccess for gap buffer.

 - Continue support for parsing function bodies: if/else blocks, for/while/do/while loops, local vars, assignments, goto, break, return, switch, labels including 'case'.